Desmond Tutu: Anti-apartheid icon and moral compass for a nation

 Known for his ebullience and infectious good charm, Tutu was also an intensely spiritual man.
 Each morning as Archbishop, he awoke at 4 a.m. and for the next four and a half hours, did little besides pray.

-“No matter how big the crisis he might face during the rest of the day was, during those morning hours he was absolutely silent,” Allen says.
+“No matter how big the crisis he might face during the rest of the day was, during those morning hours he was absolutely silent,” Mr. Allen said.
 “Here was this man who was valiant, jovial, full of incredible humor, but these were two sides of the same coin.
 You couldn’t have the one without the other.”

 A strong critic